theo-llewellyn/TeloschistalesMetagenomics/README.md

 3. `qsub extract_PANTHER.sh` extract PANTHER annotations from interpro output

 ### 6.2 PT domain analysis
-The following steps combine the PT domains from our anthraquinone PKSs with the Pfam seed alignment for that domain which can be downloaded [here](https://pfam.xfam.org/family/PF14765#tabview=tab3)
+The following steps combine the PT domains from our anthraquinone PKSs with the Pfam seed alignment for that domain which can be downloaded [here](https://pfam.xfam.org/family/PF14765#tabview=tab3).
+The orthogroup of interest may also contain non-anthraqunone PKSs, therefore we need to make a note of which ones are putative anthraquinone PKSs by hovering over the relevant PKSs in the BiG-SCAPE PKSI html file.
+The names of the putative anthraquinone PKSs need to be saved into a file called `OG12_anthraquinone_headers.txt`

 `cd anthraquinones/hmmalign`
-1. `qsub
+1. `qsub hmm_convert.sh` converts the Pfam seed alignment to an HMM file
+2. `qsub pull_anthraquinone_pks.sh` extract just anthraquinone PKSs from orthogroup of interest
+3. `qsub blastp.sh` extracts PT domains from PKSs using aptA Aspergillus PT domain as a query
+4. `qsub convert_2_fasta.sh` extract PT coordinates from blastp and convert to a fast file [bedtools]()
+5. The above two steps are repeated for the Liu et al. (2015) sequences and then combined into a single file of PT domains with our putative anthraquinone PT domains
+6. `qsub hmmalign.sh` uses (this)[https://github.com/reubwn/scripts/blob/master/hmmsearch-easy.pl] script from Reuben Nowell to align the PT domains to those in the Pfam seed alignment `PF14765_seed.txt`
+7. `qsub iqtree_hmmalign.sh` uses IQTree to build a ML tree from the clustal alignment
+8. `qsub hmmalign_taxify.sh` uses (this)[https://github.com/reubwn/scripts/blob/master/taxify_uniprot_treefile.pl] script from Reuben Nowell to taxify the output.
+Requires the Uniref90 taxlist used for BlobTools.